ONSdigital/dp-developer-site/README.md

 ### Configuration

-There's no configuration yet, although we probably want to add confguration for the version of Sixteens used.
+There's no configuration for this application.

 ### Contributing